MARKET SNAPSHOT: U.S. Stocks Poised For Higher Open As Saudi-Russia Surprise Lifts Oil Prices

 Continue Reading Below

-U.S. stocks were set to kick off the week in an upbeat mood Monday, with oil prices rallying after Saudi Arabia and Russia called for an extension to OPEC's production-cut deal.
+U.S. stocks were set to kick off the week higher on Monday, with oil prices rallying after Saudi Arabia and Russia called for an extension to OPEC's production-cut deal.

-The small gains come after U.S. bourses closed mostly lower on Friday (http://www.marketwatch.com/story/us-stocks-poised-to-open-lower-with-spotlight-on-retail-sales-inflation-data-2017-05-12), after inflation and retail sales missed forecasts and painted a mixed picture of the country's economy.
-The S&P 500 slipped 0.2%, while the Dow average fell 0.1%, with both benchmarks snapping a three-week winning streak.
-But the Nasdaq Composite Index edged slightly higher on Friday and logged a fourth straight weekly gain.

-On Monday, the market took a more positive tone as crude oil prices jumped more than 2% to trade at a two-week high (http://www.marketwatch.com/story/crude-oil-jumps-to-2-week-high-as-saudis-russia-back-continued-output-cuts-2017-05-15).
-The advances came after the energy ministers of Saudi Arabia and Russia said in a joint statement that they back a nine-month extension (http://www.marketwatch.com/story/saudi-arabia-russia-back-9-month-extension-to-opec-output-deal-2017-05-15) to current production cuts -- three months longer than what analysts had expected.
+The market's relatively positive tone was supported by crude-oil prices , which jumped more than 3% to trade at a two-week high (http://www.marketwatch.com/story/crude-oil-jumps-to-2-week-high-as-saudis-russia-back-continued-output-cuts-2017-05-15).
+The advances came after energy ministers of Saudi Arabia and Russia said in a joint statement that they endorse a nine-month extension (http://www.marketwatch.com/story/saudi-arabia-russia-back-9-month-extension-to-opec-output-deal-2017-05-15) to current production cuts--three months longer than expected.

 The proposed extension still needs to be confirmed when the 13 members of the Organization of the Petroleum Exporting Countries gather for a closely watched meeting in Vienna on May 25.